edcsu/udacity-capstone-project/README.md

 }
 ```

-It should return a new TODO item that looks like this:
+It should return a new TWEET item that looks like this:

 ```json
 {